 Parents try their best to keep their children in school as much as possible, however, the Coronavirus pandemic has shown, according to statistics published by the UK government, that school attendance in state-funded schools in September was between 89-90% until October half term, where attendance then fell to 83% on 19 November.
 Therefore, absenteeism is one of the problems that bother most parents and schools, especially in these challenging times.

-Chronic absenteeism is on the rise and a few studies have led to the following results: Children who miss their classes will score lower in math skills and will have lower educational gain.
-If the problem of absenteeism is not solved, it will prevent students from acquiring essential knowledge that will help them in their future careers.
+Chronic absenteeism is on the rise and a few studies have led to the following results: Children who miss their classes will score lower in math and English skills and will have lower educational gain.
+If the problem of absenteeism is not solved, it will prevent students from acquiring essential knowledge that will help them in their future careers such as writing a thesis at university.

 Moreover, attending classes and going to school is not only about gaining information.
 It is also about developing soft and social skills, learning how to communicate and interact with other people.